In thesis programs, students are charged a flat rate based on 15 credits per term if they are registered full-time.

 Student Society and departmental or faculty based fees are summarized by viewing the fees for the program at Graduate Tuition & Fees.

-Post-doctoral candidates are charged fees for membership to the Post-Graduate Students' Society (PGSS) as well as the PGSS Health & Dental Insurance plan and Student Services Fees.
+Post-doctoral non-unionized candidates are charged fees for membership to the Post-Graduate Students' Society (PGSS) as well as the PGSS Health & Dental Insurance plan and Student Services Fees.

 *Note: To find definitions of the different categories of students (half-time, non-thesis etc.) used by Graduate and Postdoctoral studies, refer to "Categories of Students" in the Graduate and Postdoctoral studies course calendar, under the chapter "Regulations".
 The course calendar can be found here.